The Angel on the High Street

 read the freshly-painted sandwich board outside

-and as I walked through The Angel’s doors
+And as I walked through the doors of the Angel Inn

 that bright mid-morning in early June